sitcomlab/Ethics-app/README.md

 node server.js
 ```

-* Before you start the server, please create a `config.js` file or start the websever with the following **NODE ENVIRONMENT VARIABLES**:
+* Before you start the server, please create a `.env` file or start the websever with the following **NODE ENVIRONMENT VARIABLES**:
     * `NODE_ENV`: server environment (default: `development`, option: `production`, which uses https with a certificate)
     * `SERVER_URL`: url/domain of the host-server (default: `http://ethics-app.uni-muenster.de`)
     * `SERVER_PORT`: port number of the host-server (default: `80`)